nmfs-opensci/nmfs-repos-visual-explorer/README.md

 Sometimes there can be dependency conflicts if your local version of Ruby is different from this repo or github pages deployment settings.
 You can find the version number of each of GitHub Page's current dependency's [here](https://pages.github.com/versions/).
 You can often avoid dependency issues if you use the same versions, including for Ruby.

 As an example, the default version of Ruby used to deploy GitHub Pages on github.com as of 2021-04-08 was Ruby	2.7.1.
 If you tried running Ruby version 3.0.0 locally on macOS, you'll need to do some extra steps to correctly install the dependencies for this repository.
 You'd need to run `bundle add webrick` as it is no longer a prepackaged dependency with Ruby in 3.0.0.
 You may also need to run `gem install eventmachine -- --with-openssl-dir=/usr/local/opt/openssl@1.1` as MacOS >10.14 doesn't use openssl from the same path as is still assumed to be in by eventmachine.

-#### How to get additional code repositories tracked not in the awesome list in the _config.yml file?
------------- IN PROGESS ------------

-## Status
-This is still very much an experiment.
-Please jump in via issues or introduce yourself and your interest.

-## Contributing to the Template
-Please find instructions on contributing feedback, issues, pull requests, discussion, thoughts, etc. at https://github.com/JustinGOSSES/awesome-list-visual-explorer-template/blob/main/CONTRIBUTING.md

-Before contributing, please read the Template's <a href="https://github.com/JustinGOSSES/awesome-list-visual-explorer-template/blob/main/CODE_OF_CONDUCT.md">code of conduct</>.

-### Contributing to this repository if not the template
------------- INFORMATION WILL GO HERE ------------

-You might want to mention things like whether github actions is being used to update the metadata pull or how frequently the data is pulled.

-## How to get changes from the template after your repository is already built?
-This is still in progress, but the goal is to have things built such that a configuration file could be moved elsewhere, the rest of the repository updated to the latest from the template, the configuration file moved back in, the scripts would be re-run, and the resulting websites and visualizations would be updated with additional visualizations built into the template.